VincentSheehan22/UCDPA_vincentsheehan/README.md

 the dataset aligns with the standard team composition.
 Further analysis is to be performed to confirm if the same is true of other positions.

-The Pandas `.loc` function is used to return players responsible for max values of columns in the `.describe()` table.
+The Pandas `.loc` function is used to retrieve players responsible for max values of columns in the `.describe()` table.
 Max. +/- is excluded here for the purpose of later comparison with min. +/-.
 S% is also excluded as further calculation, performed later, is required to arrive at a meaningful value.